Types of Industrial Bale Wire

 Q: What type of wire works best for me?

-A: Choosing the correct baling wire products for you depends on numerous factors.
+A: Choosing the correct bale wire products for you depends on numerous factors.
 These include what you’re baling, how large the bales will be, and the type of equipment you’ll be using.
 Follow the manufacturer’s recommendations or check with our experts before you buy.

 A: In addition to bundling recyclable materials such as corrugated cardboard, paper, aluminum, or plastic, it’s also commonly used to hold together bales of hay in the agricultural sector.